California Defamation: Laws & Legal Overview

 Private figures can recover any of the types of damages listed.
 Public figures, however, must prove actual malice before recovering punitive and emotional distress damages.

-Thanks to a nationwide network of attorneys, Kelly / Warner can handle California defamation cases.
+Thanks to a nationwide network of attorneys, RM Warner Law can handle California defamation cases.
 Contact us.